deep-compute/kwikapi/README.md

 ...        c = a - b

 ```
-KwikAPI supports builtin types and few types from typing such as Union, List, Tuple, Dict and Any
+KwikAPI supports builtin types and few types from typing such as Union, List, Tuple, Dict, Generator and Any

 - If a single argument expects two or more types then Union can be used
 ```python